-We are very fortunate to have such a large open space for us to enjoy, and with the River Stour and wooded areas, the Great Meadow is very special.
-Maintenance is essential to ensure it remains accessible and safe and at the same time encourage a diversity of wild life and plants to flourish.
+We are very fortunate to have such a large open space for us all to enjoy, and with the River Stour and wooded areas, the Great Meadow is very special.
+Maintenance is essential to ensure it remains accessible and safe, and also to encourage a diversity of wild life and plants and trees to flourish.

 Stour Valley Clear Up Day for the Great Meadow – 22 February 2017